Bqa17/Lab3/README.md

 ## Notes

-Describe any challenges encountered while building the app. <!-- Replace this with your specific challenges and experiences -->
+Describe any challenges encountered while building the app. <!-- Replace this with your specific challenges and experiences --> I was able to implement the improved layout but I couldn't get the button to work, I followed the instructions but it kept crashing my app.

 ## Resources